EiX-GNN : Concept-level eigencentrality explainer for graph neural networks: Introduction

 \section{Introduction}

 Graphs are widely used data structures involved in many real-world problems. \gls{gnn} \cite{scarselli_graph_2009} are artificial neural networks suited for such data structure.
-For graph classification, node classification or link prediction tasks, \gls{gnn} models have shown impressive performances \cite{defferrard_convolutional_2016,xu_spatio-temporal_2019,zhang_link_2018}.
-Artificial neural networks are more and more used in daily life task, including \gls{gnn}. \gls{gnn} models show impressive results in drugs design \cite{bapst_unveiling_2020}, web recommendations \cite{ying_graph_2018} or traffic forecasting \cite{derrow-pinion_eta_2021}.
-A major drawback of those deep models is their occluded internal decisionnal processes.
-For many daily usage of such models, in particular in critical applications, it raises confidence, trustworthy, privacy and security concerns. \gls{xai} is a set of methods that aims to tackle these issues by providing human-level meaningful insights about deep model internals.
-Nonetheless, understanding and interpreting decisions remain human-relative and context-dependent notions.
-One of those social-related requirements is that an explainer must adapt its explanation formulation according to the relative background of the explainee regarding the phenomenon to explain.
-Several interesting \gls{xai} methods have been proposed for explaining graph neural network models but they often fail to take into account the social dependency when providing their explanations.
+For graph classification, node classification or link prediction tasks, \gls{gnn} models have shown impressive performances \cite{defferrard_convolutional_2016,zhang_link_2018}.
+Regarding real-life deployment, \gls{gnn} models have shown impressive results for drugs design \cite{bapst_unveiling_2020}, web recommendations \cite{ying_graph_2018} or traffic forecasting \cite{derrow-pinion_eta_2021}.
+A major drawback of those deep models is their occluded internal decisionnal processes, in particular in critical applications, it raises confidence, trustworthy, privacy and security concerns. \gls{xai} is a set of methods that aims to tackle these issues by providing human-level meaningful insights about deep model internals by explaining how those models behave.
+Explaining, understanding, or interpreting, although they are different notions, are intrinsically human dependent and context-dependent.
+So, it turns out that they are social notions.
+One of those social requirements is that an explainer must adapt its explanation formulation according to the relative background of the explainee regarding the phenomenon to explain \cite{clough_global_2019,kim_interpretability_nodate}.
+Several interesting \gls{xai} methods have been proposed for explaining graph neural network models but they often fail to take into account the social dependency when providing their explanations and rather focus only on the signal side of deep models to provide insights on deep model internals.
 In this contribution we provide a social-aware explaining method that leverages background knowledge variability that is inherent in any social-related process while maintaining high score regarding state-of-the-art objective assessment metrics.
-Firstly we will frame the social context that the explanation process depends on.
-Then we will introduce our approach and provide its relevance against compared methods.
+Firstly, we will frame the social context that the explanation process depends on.
+Then we will introduce our approach \footnote{Our implementation is available : \url{github.com/araison12/eixgnn}} in accordance with the numerical formulation of the social context.
+Then we provide the relevancy of our method against compared methods with a qualitative objective study on real-world applications and a quantitative objective study regarding objective metrics widely used in the literature.